pavlimiho/retro-bot/README.md

 In order to add a new command you must register it first in the config/botCommands.php file.

-Then you can build it's functionality by creating a new class inside app/BotCommands.
-This class MUST extend the Command class found in the same namespace.
+Then you can create a new bot command class with the following command:

+<i>php artisan make:bot-command</i>

 ## Starting the bot